HackYourFuture/Assignments/test-runner/README.md

 - The starter code of the exercise has not yet been modified by the student as indicated by the message _You have not yet worked on this exercise_.

-- There were two failing unit tests.
+- There were three failing unit tests.

 - No linting warnings or errors were detected.